 The best thing that parents can do in this situation is become informed and more educated, so that they’re better able to help the family move through this potentially stressful time.

-Another struggle that families can face in this situation is that a parent may avoid the topic altogether.
-Avoidance of the topic may allow the household to feel comfortable and unproblematic, but leaves the one who came out feeling unaccepted and unsure.
-It is confusing to know how accepting someone actually is unless they talk about it.
-Many times people rely on verbal cues that they are going to be accepted in a given situation.
+Another struggle that families often face is when parents avoid the topic altogether.
+Avoidance of talking about a child’s coming out may allow the household to feel comfortable and unproblematic.
+It also can leave the one who came out feeling unaccepted and unsure about their parents’ perceptions.
+When someone comes out, he needs to know that you accept him.
+It’s hard to know if you accept him when everyone is silent about him being gay.
+Many times, people rely on verbal cues that they’re going to be accepted in a given situation.
 Therefore, healthy, open communication is vital.

-Although this is possibly less hurtful to the young adult, it can still be hurtful to hear that their parent is struggling with his coming out.
-So considering talking with a professional about this could be a viable option.
-This could help open up the lines of communication, encourage both sides to cope with these changes, and facilitate future healthy family roles.
-The parents and the young adult may benefit from participating in support groups.
-These are excellent forums for people to learn that they are not alone and get suggestions on how others have handled similar situations.
+Although it’s beneficial to hear a parent’s perspective, it can still be hurtful to hear that their parent is struggling.
+So I recommend considering talking with a professional about this.
+This can help open up the lines of communication, encourage both sides to cope with these changes, and facilitate future healthy family roles.
+The parents may benefit from participating in support groups such as PFLAG.
+If there are no local support groups for you, there are also online forums that you can participate in as well.
+PFLAG is likely to direct you to these options when they’re needed.
+These are excellent forums for people to learn that they’re not alone and get suggestions on how others have handled similar situations.

-Having a son who has come out can be a trying time for families.
-Many parents are not educated enough to know how to handle this delicate situation.
-Some deny that they are struggling with this, while others avoid the topic altogether.
-With proper support and counseling, however, families can gain education, learn to communicate without hurting each others’ feelings, and live healthy family lives.
+Having a son who has come out can be a difficult time for families and the one who has come out.
+Although most parents want to be supportive, they often just don’t know how.
+Some deny that they’re struggling with this, while others avoid the topic altogether.
+With proper support and counseling, however, families can gain education, learn to communicate without hurting each others’ feelings, and build solid connections.